nicolaskruchten/pivottable/ReadMe.md

 Please [create a GitHub Issue](https://github.com/nicolaskruchten/pivottable/issues/new) if the documentation here or in the [FAQ](https://github.com/nicolaskruchten/pivottable/wiki/Frequently-Asked-Questions) or elsewhere on the [wiki](https://github.com/nicolaskruchten/pivottable/wiki) doesn't answer your question!

-##Copyright & Licence
+##Copyright & Licence (MIT License)

-PivotTable.js is © 2012-2013 Nicolas Kruchten, Datacratic
+PivotTable.js is © 2012-2013 Nicolas Kruchten, Datacratic, other contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: